7wingfly/autok8s/vmware/README.md

 If successful, the script should complete in only a few minutes.
 Once the script is complete, it may take a minute or two for the CPI driver to update the nodes and remove the taints.

-If you are retrospectively running this script on an existing cluster where the `--k8s-cloud-provider` parameter was not used, note that the taint will prevent the scheduling of all new Pods until removed by the CPI.
-Therefore it's recommended you add tolerations to all critical Pods before executing this script.
+If you are retrospectively running this script on an existing cluster where the `--k8s-cloud-provider` parameter was not used, please note the following:

+- The taint will prevent the scheduling of all new Pods until removed by the CPI driver.
+Therefore it's recommended to add tolerations to all critical Pods before executing this script.
 This includes some system Pods like CoreDNS and some CNIs like Cilium.

+- The worker node script is unable to apply the taint to itself, therefor it's recommended that you run the worker node script first on each worker node, and then the master node script, which will taint all of the nodes at the end.

+- If you add new nodes to the cluster, ensure you specify `--k8s-cloud-provider external` when running autok8s, or manually add the `node.cloudprovider.kubernetes.io/uninitialized=true:NoSchedule` taint to the node after it joins the cluster.

 ## Links